-Address by the director of EMSC
+Address by the director and founder of EMSC

 Welcome to the website of the Eurasian Media Studies Center of the Faculty of Journalism.